jav-ed/H2_Plot/README.md

 ### Others
-pep8 guide style? - no, thank you
+PEP 8 guide style? - no, thank you